robmasocco/AOS-TAG/ideas.md

 - Wake up the level wait queue (use *wake_up_all(...)*).
     Note that the APIs used prevent the "Lost wake-up problem".
 - Busy-wait on the old epoch presence counter to become zero.
-- Reset the old level condition to 0x0.
-- Set size to 0.
+- Set message size to 0 and buffer pointer to NULL (all registered receivers read it at this point).
+Save it to *kfree* it in a bit.
 - **STORE FENCE**
-- *kfree* the message buffer (all registered receivers read it at this point).
-- Release level writers mutex.
+- Release level senders mutex.
 - Release senders's rw_sem as reader.
+- *kfree* the message buffer.
 - *module_put*
 - Return.